ryansheehy0/Null_Pass_Manager_CLI/README.md

 | 52 + 32 = 84        | 72 + 32 = 104       | 73 + 32 = 105       | 83 + 32 = 115       |
 | T                   | h                   | i                   | s                   |

-## Why split the input password in half
+## Why split the master password in half
-The reason the input password is split in half is to shift brute force attacks onto the websites instead of onto the encrypted file.
+The reason the master password is split in half is to shift brute force attacks onto the websites instead of onto the encrypted file.
 It does this by encrypting the names and usernames separately from the passwords.

 The first half of the password encrypts the name and username, which are assumed to be plain text.
 When decrypted they can be easily verified because they are typically recognizable names or words.